bioinf/Sibelia/USAGE.md

 ------------------
 File name = "block_coords.txt".

-descriptions.
-IDs are just sequence numbers of chromosomes (in the same order as they appear in input files).
+First part of this file lists input sequences, their IDs, sizes and descriptions.
+IDs are just index numbers of sequences (in the same order as they apper in the input files).

 Second part of the file describes synteny blocks in sections separated by dashes.
 Each section starts with the synteny block ID.
 Then all instances